dsba-z/week18cpp2021-modelview/README.md

 Add several `QLabel` objects that will display data of the currently selected passenger.

 Use the signal `clicked(QModelIndex)` of `tableView` to find which cell the user clicked.
 Connect it to a slot that changes the `QLabel` objects to output correct data.

+## Task 8.
+Add row dialog.

+Add a dialog window that adds new rows to your data.
+Add new designer form class Dialog, add QLineEdit widgets to it and a public variable that stores the new row.

+Refer to branch "solved" for examples how to do this.

+## Task 9.
+Add a proxy model.

+Add a QTransposeProxyModel to MainWindow.
+Add a table view widget that uses the proxy model.

+Refer to branch "solved" for examples how to do this.

+## Task 10.
+Save to file.

+Add a button that lets you save your current data to a file.